eftomi/SheetDefinedFunctionsInExcel/docs/Usage.md

 ![Projectile model](/images/projectile1.png)

 We have input values in cells B2 to B5, and projectile motion formulas in cells B7 and B8.
 We would like to use this model in other workbooks, but just its calculation "service" and not the actual structure by itself.
 In this way, we won't have to use any direct references into the model structure, nor the model should reference any cells outside of it.
+Input values of our model are cells B2 to B5, and outputs (results) are cells B7 and B8.

-To do that, we can expose the model as a sheet-defined function (SDF) with two special worksheet functions which are a part of SDF add-in functionality: ModuleInput() and ModuleOutput().
+To expose the model as a sheet-defined function (SDF), we use two special worksheet functions that are a part of SDF add-in functionality: ModuleInput() and ModuleOutput().

 Each function ModuleInput() function creates one "input slot" for the SDF.
 The cell with this function (within the model that we would like to expose as SDF) will take and display input values that we send to SDF when called from outside.
 Besides this, ModuleInput() specifies the name of the module (for our example we'll use the module name "Projectile"), the range of cells where the structure of the module is defined (ours is defined in range A2:B8 for now), the name of the input (e.g. "Initial speed"), and input's initial value (e.g. 130 m/s).